Resume Writing

 What if I have no formal plumbing experience?

 Focus on apprenticeship, trade school, and transferable skills — mechanical aptitude, customer service, physical stamina, reliability.
-Be honest about your level and eager to learn.
+Be honest about your level and eager to prove yourself.
+Check our guide on getting started in a trade for actionable strategies.

 Your Next Move

 Your tools are ready.
 Your license is current.
+Your skills are sharp.
 Now get a cover letter that works as hard as you do.

 Let StylingCV build an ATS-friendly, contractor-approved cover letter in minutes.
-Our agentic AI system tailors every line to your specific trade and experience level.
+Our 11-agent AI system — Market Scout, Interrogator, Truth Check, ATS Inspector, and more — tailors every line to your specific trade, experience level, and local market.
+95%+ ATS pass rate.
+6M+ users worldwide.
+Used by plumbers, electricians, welders, and every trade in between.

 → Build your plumber cover letter with StylingCV AI now